-Beeswax Dyson has recently been awarded a Rural Payments Agency EAFRD Grant to support the creation of a 45 million gallon reservoir and crop irrigation system that will improve quality and productivity and expand certain areas of the farming business, enabling the more efficient management and protection of our valuable water resource.
+Beeswax Dyson has been awarded a European Agricultural Fund for Rural Development Grant to support the creation of a 45 million gallon reservoir and crop irrigation system which will improve quality and productivity.
+It will also expand certain areas of the farming business, enabling the more efficient management and protection of our valuable water resource.

-- Reduced abstraction required during dryer periods which limits the impact on aquatic environments and wildlife – particularly within the historically important Carr Dyke and the Dunston Beck which has recently undergone extensive restoration by the Wild Trout Trust and Lincolnshire Rivers Trust
+· Reduced abstraction required during drier periods which limits the impact on aquatic environments and wildlife – particularly within the historically important Carr Dyke and the Dunston Beck.

-Beeswax Dyson have been corresponding with the Environment Agency and the Internal Drainage Board in recent years about converting summer abstraction to winter peak flow abstraction as this will benefit the environment generally.
-Having the right flow in our rivers and protecting groundwater levels is essential to supporting ecological networks, enhancing natural resilience to drought, and ensuring that rivers continue to support well being and recreation.
+We have been corresponding with the Environment Agency and the Internal Drainage Board in recent years about converting summer abstraction to winter peak flow as this will benefit the environment generally.
+Having the right flow in our rivers and protecting groundwater levels is essential to supporting ecological networks, enhancing natural resilience to drought, and ensuring that rivers continue to support well-being and recreation.
 Sustainable water abstraction is therefore essential to ensure that river flows and groundwater levels support wildlife and natural resilience.

-Project name: Beeswax Dyson Farming Ltd – Construction of approximately 45 million gallon reservoir, pumphouse and ring main at Nocton, Lincolnshire
+Project: Beeswax Dyson Farming Ltd – Construction of approximately 45 million gallon reservoir, pump house and ring main at Nocton, Lincolnshire.View all